888Poker Review and Promo Codes

 New Jersey poker rooms are subject to regular and rigid oversight from the state’s gaming regulatory body, the NJ Division of Gaming Enforcement.
 All legal NJ sites, 888 Poker included, must institute safeguards designed to verify and protect player identities and funds.

-888 Poker NJ Updates October 2017
+888 Poker NJ FAQ

 Who should play on 888 Poker?

-There are myriad low stakes tournaments to choose from as well, some of which are freezeouts.
-This stands in some contrast to sister site WSOP, where the majority of guaranteed tournaments are either re-entries or adhere to the rebuy & add-on format.
+There are myriad low-stakes tournaments to choose from as well, some of which are freezeouts.
+This stands in some contrast to sister site WSOP, where the majority of guaranteed tournaments are either re-entries or adhere to the rebuy and add-on format.

-For pros, 888’s loyalty program may prove a selling point, but they may get somewhat frustrated by the inconsistency in which mid- to-high stakes cash games run.
+For pros, 888’s loyalty program may prove a selling point, but they may get somewhat frustrated by the inconsistency in which mid- to high-stakes cash games run.

-Sit & Go players too might find that their time is best spent elsewhere, as not many games of this format run during the day, and 888 does not support a monthly SNG leaderboard.
+SNG players, too, might find that their time is best spent elsewhere, as not many games of this format run during the day, and 888 does not support a monthly SNG leaderboard.

-How does 888 Poker NJ stand out from the competition?
+How does 888poker NJ stand out from the competition?

 If it didn’t share liquidity with WSOP NJ, 888 wouldn’t have all that much to offer NJ players, as standalone site traffic is on the low side.
 Fortunately, the reality of the situation is much rosier.

-Is it worth joining 888Poker’s loyalty program?
+Is it worth joining 888 Poker’s loyalty program?

-At 888 Poker, players begin earning rakeback from the moment they play their first real-money cash game hand.
-And players only have to rake $100 a month in order to receive 10% rakeback as cash.
+At 888 Poker, you begin earning rakeback from the moment you play your first real-money cash game hand.
+You only have to rake $100 a month to receive 10% rakeback as cash.

 How does the deposit bonus at 888 rank?